technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

 image, and starts a container with the database.
 It then automatically creates the Todo table in the database.

 1. Double-click on **Docker Desktop** and minimize the window.
-Make sure it’s running.(no need to Sign in )
+Make sure it’s running. (no need to Sign in )

     ![](./media/image27.jpeg)

-2. Go back to Gitbash and run the to-do application by using this command:
+2. Open the Command prompt as Administrator and run +++netstat -ano | findstr :8080+++ to know the process running on port 8080.

->Note: if your error " port 8080 seems to be used by another process..." then open command prompt as administrator and run command - netstat -ano | findstr :8080 ( you will get the process running ) , run the command to kill the process - taskkill /PID XXXX /F (replace XXXX with your process ID. after you kill the process re-run mvnw command )
+3. if any process running on port 8080 then kill it by running the command +++taskkill /PID XXXX /F+++ (replace XXXX with your process ID+

+4. Go back to Gitbash and run the to-do application by using this command:

     +++cd todo+++
     +++./mvnw quarkus:dev+++

     ![](./media/image28.jpeg)

-3. The Quarkus application should start and connect to your database.
+5. The Quarkus application should start and connect to your database.
     You should see the following output:

     ![](./media/image29.jpeg)